In Time

-In Time is a 2011 American science fiction action film written, directed and produced by Andrew Niccol.
-Amanda Seyfried and Justin Timberlake star as inhabitants of a society which uses time from one's lifespan as its primary currency, with each individual possessing a clock on their arm that counts down how long they have to live.
+In Time is a 2011 American science fiction action film written, co-produced, and directed by Andrew Niccol.
+Justin Timberlake and Amanda Seyfried star as inhabitants of a society that uses time from one's lifespan as its primary currency, with each individual possessing a clock on their arm that counts down how long they have to live.
 Cillian Murphy, Vincent Kartheiser, Olivia Wilde, Matt Bomer, Johnny Galecki, and Alex Pettyfer also star.
-The film was released on October 28, 2011.
+The film was released on October 28, 2011, and grossed $174 million against a $40 million budget.
+It received mixed reviews from critics, who praised the premise while criticizing its execution.

 Plot

-In 2169, people are genetically engineered to stop aging on their 25th birthday.
-Everyone has a timer on their forearm that shows their remaining time, when it reaches zero the person "times out" and dies instantly.
-Time has become the universal currency, transferred directly between people or stored in capsules.
-The country is divided into areas called Time Zones; Dayton is the poorest, a ghetto where people rarely have over 24 hours on their clocks.
-The richest area is New Greenwich, where people are wealthy enough to be effectively immortal.
+In 2169, people are genetically engineered to stop aging on their 25th birthday, when a one-year countdown on their forearm begins.
+When it reaches zero, the person "times out" and dies instantly.
+Time has thus become the universal currency, transferred directly between people or stored in "time capsules".
+Several major areas called Time Zones exist; Dayton is the poorest, a manufacturing "ghetto" where people rarely have over 24 hours on their clocks, whereas in New Greenwich, the richest Zone, people have enough time to be essentially immortal.

-Will Salas is a factory worker who lives in Dayton with his mother Rachel.
-One night, he rescues a drunken man named Henry Hamilton from time thieves Fortis and his gang the Minutemen.
-While hiding, Hamilton reveals to Will that the people of New Greenwich hoard most of the time while constantly increasing prices to keep poorer people dying.
-The following day, he transfers all but five minutes of his time to a sleeping Will before deliberately timing out and dying.
-Raymond Leon, the leader of the police-like Timekeepers, assumes that Will killed Hamilton and pursues him.
+Will Salas, a 28-year-old Dayton factory worker, lives with his 50-year-old mother Rachel.
+One night, he rescues a drunken 105-year-old man named Henry Hamilton from 75-year-old Fortis and his Minutemen, a group of time-robbing thugs.
+In a secret location, Hamilton, who has 116 years on his clock, reveals to Will that the people of New Greenwich hoard most of the time, while constantly increasing prices to impoverish people in less prosperous districts.
+The next morning, he transfers all but 5 minutes of his time to a sleeping Will, then times out before Will can stop him, falling off a bridge.
+Raymond Leon, the 75-year-old leader of a unit of police-like Timekeepers, erroneously assumes Will robbed and killed Hamilton.

-Will visits his friend Borel, who warns him against having so much time in Dayton.
-He gives Borel ten years, one for each year of their friendship.
-Will then sets off to meet his mother, intending to take her with him to New Greenwich.
-His mother runs short of time and can't afford bus fare, she is forced to run to meet Will but times out and dies in his arms.
-Heartbroken and angry, Will vows to avenge his mother's death by taking the people of New Greenwich for everything they have.